 At Trafalgar Infant School we believe in equality of opportunity We will follow the existing equality legislation (The Equality Act 2010) that now extends protection from discrimination in nine areas: age, disability, gender reassignment, marriage and civil partnership, pregnancy and maternity, race, religion and belief, sex, sexual orientation.
 We will eliminate unlawful discrimination, advance equality of opportunity and foster good relations for children, staff, mothers, fathers, carers, and all others who use the school facilities.
-Please see our TSF Equalities Policy for more information
+Please see our Equalities Policy which is available from our Policies page for more information.
+Please also read our Equality Objectives.

 We will meet diverse needs and advance equality by: